ArchiveBox/docs/Web-Archiving-Community.md

 ### Smaller Utilities

-Random helpful utiltities for web archiving, WARC creation and replay, and more...
+Random helpful utilities for web archiving, WARC creation and replay, and more...

+ - https://github.com/jsvine/waybackpack command-line tool that lets you download the entire Wayback Machine archive for a given URL
+ - https://github.com/hartator/wayback-machine-downloader Download an entire website from the Internet Archive Wayback Machine.
+ - https://en.archivarix.com download an archived page or entire site from the Wayback Machine
+ - https://proofofexistence.com prove that a certain file existed at a given time using the blockchain
  - https://github.com/chfoo/warcat for merging, extracting, and verifying WARC files
  - [Sheetsee-Pocket](http://jlord.us/sheetsee-pocket/) project that provides a pretty auto-updating index of your Pocket links (without archiving them)
  - [Pocket -> IFTTT -> Dropbox](https://christopher.su/2013/saving-pocket-links-file-day-dropbox-ifttt-launchd/) Post by Christopher Su on his Pocket saving IFTTT recipie